neumino/neumino.github.io/movies.md

 ### Marvel&#39;s Behind the Mask
-*Released on 2021-02-12, vote average 8.7*
+*Released on 2021-02-12, vote average 8.3*

-From the very inception of comic books, secret identities have been an integral part of both Super Heroes and Villains leading “normal” lives.
-But it’s the characters beneath that resonate within us across generations of fans.
-Since the advent of the Marvel Age of Comics in the early 1960s, Marvel’s writers and artists have used the notion of identities to examine the evolving concept of equal rights.
+A documentary special that explores the power of identity behind the iconic superheroes we know and love today.
 These legendary Marvel creations and stories have not only reflected the world outside our window – they have become a reflection of our own identities and who we truly are.

 <iframe id="player"
 	type="text/html"